KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 All manifest forms shift.
 Many structures transmute.

-In this, intelligence mirrors creation itself.
+In this, intelligence structurally reflects creation itself.
 The image becomes the reflection.
 The created becomes the creator.